roshcheeku/GDG_BREADYGO/README.md

 ## 👨‍💻 Authors

-Made with 💙 by [Your Team Name or Name Here]
+Made with 💙 by Triple Helix

 ---